polkafoundry/polkadocs/docs/feature/README.md

 ### Account Permissions

 It is a common situation that an account is owned by a group of people and has specific rules of management.
-On other blockchains, people achieve this by creating custom smart contracts, which is costly error-prone.
+On other blockchains, people achieve this by creating custom smart contracts, which is costly and error-prone.

-Icetea has a built-in, fine-grained permission mechanism that supports each of the common scenarios, from multiple-signature gathering, 2nd-factor authentication to spending budget, and even quota.
+Icetea has a built-in, fine-grained permission mechanism that supports each of the common scenarios, from multiple-signature gathering, 2nd-factor authentication to spending budget and quota.
 Account owners can set permissions for others, right from within their wallets.

 ### Decentralized Chatbot

 Smart contracts are valuable tools to deliver promises in a trusted way.
-However, instead of interacting with them directly. users have to go through some middleware applications which require lots of time and effort to build.
-Such apps are often ambiguous, hence raising unwanted trust-issues.
+However, instead of interacting with them directly, users have to go through some web or mobile applications which require lots of time and effort to build.
+Such apps are often opaque, hence raising unwanted trust-issues.

 Icetea supports a special type of smart contract, named "decentralized bot".
 Those bots reside on blockchain and can respond to users' queries.
 What’s more, bots can be stateful (e.g. they remember the user's previous messages) which can create meaningful conversations.
 Users can now chat with smart contracts right inside their wallets.